Muhammadrabeet56/100-s-Rupee-Bank-front-end/README.md

 ## 👥 Team

 - Developer: Muhammadrabeet56
-- UI/UX: [Team Member]
+- UI/UX: Hamza Naeeem
-- Project Lead: [Team Lead]

 ## 📞 Support

-For support, please email [support-email] or raise an issue in the repository.
+For support, please email muhammadrabeet15@gmail.com or raise an issue in the repository.
    ```

 2. Start the app